Huhngoku/ADVOCATE/overhaul.md

 - human readable.log (more readable representation of bug predictions)
 - rewritten_Trace (a trace in which the bug it was rewritten for would occur)

+A more detailed explanation of the file contents can be found under `./doc/AnalysisResult.md`

 ### What bugs can be found
 AdvocateGo currently supports these bugs

 ## Replay
 ### How to replay the program and cause the predicted bug
 This process is similar to when we first ran the program.
 Only the Overhead changes slightly.